Preparers: Request Reports

 - Contact other departments immediately if their courses, majors, minors, or programs are affected.
 Find department preparers.

-- Document course and program changes internally to facilitate updating general catalog proofs.
+- Document course and program changes internally to facilitate updating general catalog proofs by attaching to course proposal attachment fields.

 - Contact us if you have questions.